Maine Theft and Shoplifting Laws

 Talk to a Lawyer

-If you've been charged with or arrested for a theft-related crime in Maine, contact an experienced criminal defense attorney in your area.
-Maine does not expunge criminal records and having a theft conviction might affect future employment, housing opportunities, and financial loans.
-As such, speaking with a knowledgeable theft attorney has the ability to change the outcome of your case.
+If you've been charged with, or arrested for, a theft-related crime in Maine, contact an experienced criminal defense attorney in your area.
+A lawyer can explain how the criminal system works, the potential penalties, and your rights.
+Also, Maine does not expunge criminal records and having a theft conviction might affect future employment, housing opportunities, and financial loans.
+Make sure to discuss all the possible consequences of a plea bargain or guilty judgment with your attorney before making any decisions.

 DEFEND YOUR RIGHTS